-COVID-19 Garda National Vetting Bureau (GNVB) Statistics
+COVID-19 Garda National Vetting Bureau (GNVB) Statistics are available here

 This eVetting system was specifically designed to ensure speedy processing of vetting applications.
 The eVetting service provides for a 5 day turnaround for 80% of applications received via the system.
 In addition, the system has streamlined the entire vetting process, given more visibility to both organisations and applicants and contributed to a sustained reduction in processing times for applications.